 BURSARIES FOR TISCUK PRACTITIONERS

 Bursaries are available for TISUK Practitioners towards the cost of the Diploma in Counselling Teenagers.
 The bursary covers 50% of the course fees (approx. £4.1k), participants are also required to pay for travel, accommodation, and personal therapy and supervision costs.
 Please email info@traumainformedschools.co.uk for further information and an application form.
-The deadline for the next round of applications is 31st March 2026.
+Applications for the next intake are now closed and will reopen in 2027.